 on Gothic and actually succeeds in creating a gloomy feeling, at times.
 It is not without its weak spots, but it is

 still enjoyable for what it is.
 Highlights include "Mortals Watch the Day", "Daylight Torn" and "The Word Made Flesh".

 (3 Sept.
 2013)

-for this is difficult to understand, as it is very disappointing.
-Released in September 1993, the third full-length from Paradise
+reason for this is difficult to understand, as it is very disappointing.
+Released in September 1993, the third full-length

-Lost might as well have come from another band, as it is so far removed from Lost Paradise.
-In fact, despite the similarities
+from Paradise Lost might as well have come from another band, as it is so far removed from Lost Paradise.
+In fact,

-of the songs are boring and not at all what one would expect from this band.
-"Embers Fire" starts things out decently, but
+majority of the songs are boring and not at all what one would expect from this band.
+"Embers Fire" starts things out decently,

 to be considered aggressive.
 Rather than creating an atmosphere of darkness, there are actually up-tempo melodies all over